 This layer of frosting will take about 12 hours to dry completely, but you can frost your detail on top after about 2 hours.
 You will use the same, thick consistency frosting to outline the hat.
 When you let the base layer dry, then frost on top, it creates dimension.

 You will use the thick consistency icing to make the tassel.
-I showed here how I did a few lines, then let it dry, then a few more lines, etc. Then you will make one more dot of color as the button that holds the tassel on.
+I do a few lines, then let it dry, then a few more lines, etc. Then you will make one more dot of color as the button that holds the tassel on.

 You can see the final product here.
 If you notice a little variegation in the blue, it is because dark colors of royal icing can often take 24 hours to reach their full color.
 Patience is a virtue in cookie making!

-I always say that cellophane and ribbon makes everything better, so why not wrap them up as a little favor?
+Cellophane and ribbon make everything better, so why not wrap them up for a little favor?
 I made these tags for my cookie gifts and you can download them too!